LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 The `northwind_neo4j_app.py` Streamlit app serves as the Web user interface of this demo solution.

 ### 3.1.
 Authentication
-The Python code retrieves your local credentials to authneticate with Azure AI Foundry and access AI model's deployment:
+The Python code retrieves your local credentials to authenticate with Azure AI Foundry and access AI model's deployment:

 ``` Python
 from azure.identity import DefaultAzureCredential